wangonya/notion-pytest-reporter/README.md

 Right click the Test Cases page in the side navigation and select `Copy Link` to get the URL for the Test Cases collection.

-### Expected properties for Test Cycle
-In order for the reporter to function it's expected you're using the Notion template for the Test Cycle collection here: [Test Cycle Template](http://colinwren.is/awesome)

-But if you've modified them the following properties need to be available for the test reporter to work.

-- Icon
-- Name
-- Date Executed
-- Execution Status (`Unexecuted`, `Passed`, `Failed`)
+Right click the Test Executions page in the side navigation and select `Copy Link` to get the URL for the Test Executions collection.